hansemro/kc1-linux/README.md

 $ ./install.sh
 ```

-To check if you have root, run the following:
+With adb, access the root shell to check if the device is rooted:

 ```
 ## from a computer